The Fugs: 1970s–1990s

-In 2008 their song "CIA Man" was featured during the end credits for the movie Burn After Reading, directed by the Coen brothers.
+2000s–2020s

 In 2009, Kupferberg suffered two strokes, the latter of which severely hindered his eyesight.
 He was under constant care, but was able to finish recording his tracks for Be Free in his New York City apartment.
 A benefit for Kupferberg was held in Brooklyn, New York, in February 2010, featuring all of the Fugs minus Kupferberg, as well as Lou Reed, Sonic Youth, Patti Smith Group guitarist Lenny Kaye, and others.
 Be Free: The Fugs Final CD (Part 2) was released on February 23, 2010.
 The album art, designed by Sanders, featured a snail reading Allen Ginsberg's poem "Howl".
 The album was produced by Taylor and Sanders.

 Kupferberg died on July 12, 2010, in Manhattan, at the age of 86.
 In 2008, in one of his last interviews, he told Mojo magazine, "Nobody who lived through the '50s thought the '60s could've existed.
 So there's always hope."

 The remaining Fugs from time to time seriously consider further performances.
 On June 11, 2011, the four remaining Fugs performed at Queen Elizabeth Hall in London as part of the annual Meltdown Festival, curated that year by Ray Davies of the Kinks.
 Their set received a four-star review in The Guardian.